Techtonica/curriculum/roles-in-tech/security.md

 As a software developer of any kind, you'll need to know the basics of securing your code.
 But there are also specialized roles in security.

 - [Cybersecurity job titles and short descriptions](https://www.cs.seas.gwu.edu/cybersecurity-roles-and-job-titles)

 - Many organizations, no matter their domain or product, have positions that are specific to security.
 If you wanted to specialize in security, there are security roles at all kinds of companies.
 	- [Eventbrite](https://www.themuse.com/jobs/eventbrite/security-engineer), a python shop whose product handles event registration and promotion, is "looking for a Security Engineer to assist with security initiatives, project consultation and risk assessments.
 You will assess threats and vulnerabilities, analyze data and code, oversee testing and deployment, and ensure ongoing monitoring."
     - [Sample systems security job description [Workable]](https://resources.workable.com/system-security-engineer-job-description)
     - Organizations also often need non-engineering roles to govern the security or trust of their software.
 Trust & abuse teams solve problems relating to misuse that can deter other users from the product.
 Large companies often have risk & governance positions to identify a company's largest risks; A "cybersecurity risk & governance" professional will assess a company's software risks to prioritize security work accordingly.
     - Forensics and investigations.

 - Other companies focus on security.
 These will have security roles, R&D roles, as well as more general software developer roles.
 If you wanted to work on security, such an organization might make sense.
 Or if you're interested in security, but still want to work as more of a generalist, you could work on a product that's security-minded.
     - [Endgame](https://www.endgame.com/careers/) needs security engineers and researchers, since it's a provider of enterprise security software, but it also has a web team for its product.
     - Still other organizations deliver "white hat hacker" services such as [pen testing](https://www.cloudflare.com/learning/security/glossary/what-is-penetration-testing/).
 "White hat" hackers are hired to attack systems to discover vulnerabilities before "black hat" hackers find them, and deliver such findings to their client in a report.
 These systems can be software the company has developed or is bringing in from outside; they can also be internal or external tests of a company's network.
 This is even more specialized, but interesting!
     - Security consulting firms will often offer many roles as contract services or managed services embedded within a client organization, including pen-testing, code auditing, network analysis, system design, and reverse engineering.
     - Research-oriented work can range from threat research and bug-hunting to application, [protocol](https://www.mitre.org/sites/default/files/pdf/moore_cisco.pdf), malware analysis.
 [Example analysis of MQ software used by backend systems](https://labs.mwrinfosecurity.com/assets/BlogFiles/mwri-websphere-mq-security-white-paper-part1-2008-05-06.pdf).

 - Bug bounty programs usually include security vulnerabilities.
 	- One aggregator of bug bounty programs: [bugcrowd](https://www.bugcrowd.com/bug-bounty-list/)

 ### Guided Practice
 - *Talk to as many professionals as you can*

+- Also, connect with other women security orgs like *Women in Security and Privacy*, *Women Cyberjutsu* and other orgs is very helpful.
+They tend to have free trainings and offer scholarships.
+Right now you can sign up to get a free scholarship to Def Con.
+See if you can connect with their members and find a mentor.
+That will help you along a lot.

  [National Cyber Security Centre](https://live.ncsc.gov.uk/topics/new-talent) is worth for who lives in UK.